And So, They Met

 “The reason why a person was chosen to become a chanter is not for us to question.
 As Dias says, it’s based on what they will do.
 I can take a guess at what he might be able to do.”
 Soletus saw a twinkle of excitement formed in the old priest’s teal eyes.
 “His phrase of light is something special.
 It’s hot, very hot.
 A little odd given his personality, however, he could be trained as a combat chanter and it’s been a long time since we had one.
 But he’ll never become one unless he’s less….”
 Hickory gestured in the air trying to find that word again.

-Soletus pointed to the door and Hickory caught him just as he vanished from view.
+Soletus pointed and Hickory caught him just as he vanished from view.

 “Oh no, what did I tell you about shrinking away from people.
 Confidence my boy,” encouraged Brother Hickory loudly.

-The boy stepped out not looking directly at them or in their direction for no more than just a few seconds before he found the chair he selected as an convenient to focus on.
+The boy stepped out not looking directly at them or in their direction for no more than just a few seconds before he found the chair as his object to focus on.
 He pulled it out from under the small table and sat.
 He looked down at the table top.
 It wasn’t as if Soletus could see his face.
 The boy’s forelocks covered up his eyes.

 “Mientheodric,” said Brother Hickory to him.
 “This is Warder Soletus’Sheldmartin I was telling you about.
 His family is one of the longest serving families in the Dias Brotherhood.
 His father is the son of the current Arch Monk and all around a good tod to have your acquaintance.”

-Hickory looked uncertain.
 The boy shrank into his chair.
-Instead of the priest having mercy on him, he stood.
+Instead, of the priest having mercy on him, he stood.

-Hickory let out long sighed.
+Hickory let out long sigh.
 “Don’t be afraid to talk to him like a normal boy,” advised the priest.
 “I’ll be at the altar if you need me.”

-Soletus nodded and waited until Hickory footsteps couldn’t be heard anymore before he talked to his charge again.
+Soletus nodded and waited until Hickory’s footsteps couldn’t be heard anymore before he talked to his charge again.

 The boy stared at the table.
 He opened his mouth and said barely above a whisper, “Mien.”